holochain-open-dev/holochain-open-dev.github.io/docs/reusable-modules/introduction/motivation.md

 # Introduction >> Motivation ||10

-We love Holochain, its community and the way the technology enables new patterns of organization.
+We love Holochain, its community and the way peer-to-peer technologies enable new patterns of social organization.

 A lot of folks in the Holochain community have had a shared vision for some time.
 It goes a bit like this: